Get to know how to organize your headless content and how AEM’s translation tools work.

-You generally only set up your connector once for your instance and rules per headless project.
+You generally only set up your connector once for your instance.
 Then you use translation projects to translate your content and keep its translations up to date on a continual basis.

 Now that you have completed this part of the headless translation journey you should: